phaserjs/phaser/README.md

 * Wheel Scroll Event (old non-FF) and DOM Mouse Wheel (old FF) are supported via a non-exported reused wrapper object; WheelEventProxy.
 The proxy methods are generated one-time dynamically but only when needed.
+* Key.justDown allows you to test if a Key has just been pressed down or not.
+You can only call justDown once per key press.
+It will only return `true` once, until the Key is released and pressed down again.
+This allows you to use it in situations where you want to check if this key is down without using a Signal, such as in a core game loop (thanks @pjbaron #1321)
+* Key.justUp allows you to test if a Key has just been released or not.
+You can only call justUp once per key press.
+It will only return `true` once, until the Key is pressed down and released again.
+This allows you to use it in situations where you want to check if this key is up without using a Signal, such as in a core game loop (thanks @pjbaron #1321)

 ### Updates